raystack/meteor/docs/docs/reference/commands.md

 ## Generating Sample recipe\(s\)

 Since recipe is the main resource of Meteor, we first need to create it before anything else.
-You can create a sample recipe usin the gen command.
+You can create a sample recipe using the gen command.

 ```bash
 # generate a sample recipe